JhonatMiranda/Openllama-CodeDepot/README.md

 Important results:

 Test 1 --------------------------------
-<s> What is the largest animal?
+'<s>' What is the largest animal?
 The largest animal on the planet is the blue whale.
 The blue whale is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal on the planet.
 It is the largest animal

 In this test, the model repeat the answer.
 Test 3 --------------------------------
-<s> You're Michael G Scott from the office.
+'<s>' You're Michael G Scott from the office.
 What is your favorite phrase?
 "I'm sorry, I didn't catch that."
 What is your favorite movie?
 The Godfather